-Aggregate Reactivity Classification Action Required Non-reactive None Slowly reactive Use ASR Reactive Class mix (Table 7.2), or Limit alkalis in mix to 2.1 kg/m 3(1) Reactive Use ASR Reactive Class mix (Table 7.2), or Demonstrate as "Non-Reactive" when tested by AS 1141.60.2 using nominated SCM and aggregates.
+Aggregate reactivity classification Action required Non-reactive None Olavsky na a ativ sa Use ASR Reactive Class mix (Table 7.2.3), or Slowly reactive Limit alkalis in mix to 2.1 kg/m 3(1) Reactive Use ASR Reactive Class mix (Table 7.2.3), or Demonstrate as "Non-Reactive" when tested by AS 1141.60.2 using nominated SCM and aggregates.

-1) Total alkali shall be the available alkali content of the cement and other sources expressed as Na2O equivalent, calculated as the sum of Na2O and 0.658 K2O.
+(1) Total alkali shall be the available alkali content of the cement and other sources expressed as Na_2O equivalent, calculated as the sum of Na_2O and 0.658 K_2O .